Eleott-hi/InfoWebPy/README.md

 - Web application container

 Docker-compose is provided to run the entire application.
 Only the Nginx container is exposed to the outside.

-## Feedback

-Your feedback on the project is highly appreciated.
-Please [click here](https://forms.yandex.ru/cloud/64182f71f47e73009ed090d8/) to leave your feedback.

----

-By implementing this web-interface for the SQL2 project, users can conveniently interact with the database and perform various operations through an intuitive and user-friendly interface.